A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Methods

 \subsubsection{Subpopulation definitions}

 We define discrete subpopulations based on demographic attributes: (1) a combined race and ethnicity variable based on self-reported racial and ethnic categories, (2) sex, and (3) age at the index date, discretized into 18-30, 30-45, 45-55, 55-65, 65-75, 75-90 years, with intervals exclusive of the upper bound.
-For cohorts extracted from STARR, we construct a race and ethnicity attribute by assigning ``Hispanic'' if the ethnicity is recorded as Hispanic, and the value of the recorded racial category otherwise.
-The racial categories provided by the upper-level of the OMOP CDM vocabulary correspond to the Office of Management and Budget categories \cite{Ulmer2009}: ``Asian'', ``American Indian or Alaska Native'', ``Black or African American'', ``Native Hawaiian or Other Pacific Islander'', ``Other'', and ``White''.
-We further aggregate ``American Indian or Alaska Native'' and ``Native Hawaiian or Other Pacific Islander'' with the ``Other'' category.
-In cohorts derived from MIMIC-III and the eICU databases, we use the categories ``Black'', ``White'', and ``Other''.
 Patients whose sex is not recorded as male or female are excluded when sex is considered as the stratifying attribute, and included otherwise.

+For cohorts extracted from STARR, we construct a combined race and ethnicity attribute by assigning ``Hispanic or Latino'' if the ethnicity is recorded as ``Hispanic or Latino'', and the value of the recorded racial category otherwise.
+The racial categories provided by the upper-level of the OMOP CDM vocabulary correspond to the Office of Management and Budget categories \cite{Ulmer2009}: ``Asian'', ``American Indian or Alaska Native'', ``Black or African American'', ``Native Hawaiian or Other Pacific Islander'', and ``White''.
+Due to limited sample size in some groups, we use an ``Other race/ethnicity'' category that includes ``American Indian or Alaska Native'', ``Native Hawaiian or Other Pacific Islander'', ``Other or no matching race/ethnicity'', ``Patient declined or refused to state'', and ''Unknown race/ethnicity.
+Disaggregated statistics associated with these groups are provided in Supplementary Table \ref{tab:cohort_starr_admissions_other_race_eth}.
+For succinctness in the presentation of results, we use the following categories: ``Asian'', ``Black'', ``Hispanic'', ``Other'', and ``White''.

+For cohorts derived from the MIMIC-III and eICU databases, we map the semi-structured ``Ethnicity'' field provided in those databases to the following categories: ``Black or African American'', ``White'', and ``Other race/ethnicity''.
+In the MIMIC-III database, the ``Other race/ethnicity'' category includes categories that map to ``Asian'', ``Hispanic or Latino'', ``Other or no matching race/ethnicity'', ``Patient refused or declined to state'', and ``Unknown race/ethnicity''.
+For the eICU database, the ``Other race/ethnicity'' category includes ``Asian'', ``Hispanic or Latino'', and ``Other or unknown race/ethnicity''.
+Disaggregated statistics associated with these groups are provided in Supplementary Table \ref{tab:cohort_mimic_eicu_other_race_eth}.